 I own loads of pumps and sandals, but consider boots to be my favorite type of shoe.
 This is partially due to the fact that I am much comfier when I can wear socks, and boots make that possible.
-But more than that, I feel my sassiest, sexiest, and powefulest (shut up, it’s a word) when I’m wearing a fabulous pair of tall, heeled boots.
+But more than that, I feel my sassiest, sexiest, and most powerful when I’m wearing a fabulous pair of tall, heeled boots.

 And I am going to make damned sure I can keep that sassy, sexy, powerful feeling going all summer long.
 Who says that every summer day must be a sandal day?
 Not I!

 However, I think that wearing boots – especially tall boots – can be a bit tricky during the summer months.
 And since I don’t want to look all summer-on-top, winter-on-bottom I’ve been giving some thought to how I can keep my boot-based looks seasonally appropriate.

 1. Short boots: Tall boots rule my world, but shorter ones are automatically more summery since they cover less leg, so some exceptions will be made during the warmer months.
 These slouchy suede boots are ideal for summer wear.
 Similar boots would work beautifully with casual shorts ensembles and floaty floral dresses.